-Objectives of The Academic Center
+Objectives of The Academic Center for Excellence (ACE)

 While the first semester of freshman year of college can represent fulfillment of long-held dreams, it can also lead to anxious students struggling to adjust to their new campus life.
 Statistics show that the largest numbers of students who leave College do so at the end of the first-year, and that is also true at